ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

             t.header.stamp = self.get_clock().now().to_msg()
             t.header.frame_id = 'world'
             t.child_frame_id = self.turtlename

+            # Turtle only exists in 2D, thus we get x and y translation
+            # coordinates from the message and set the z coordinate to 0
             t.transform.translation.x = msg.x
             t.transform.translation.y = msg.y
             t.transform.translation.z = 0.0

+            # For the same reason, turtle can only rotate around one axis
+            # and this why we set rotation in x and y to 0 and obtain
+            # rotation in z axis from the message
             q = tf_transformations.quaternion_from_euler(0, 0, msg.theta)
             t.transform.rotation.x = q[0]
             t.transform.rotation.y = q[1]